The name Jerusalem in the Bible

 Perhaps the name Jerusalem was never changed, but only Hebraized, because it seems to mean Rain Of Peace.

 Jerusalem was to be the radiating heart of a world of completeness and wholeness.
 It seems that history supplied her with a most suiting name.

-For a meaning of the name Jerusalem, NOBS Study Bible Name List reads Possession Of Peace.
+For a meaning of the name Jerusalem, NOBSE Study Bible Name List reads Possession Of Peace.
 Jones' Dictionary of Old Testament Proper Names reads Foundation Of Peace.